sbOogway/poker-session-analyzer/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.11 or higher
 - Git (for cloning the repository)
+- uv (Python package manager)

 ### Setup